danielmoi/vim-tute/01-open-quit.md

 about _*separation of concerns*_ - grouping "insert" commands (such as inserting text) for Insert Mode, and keeping them separate from "normal" commands for Normal Mode (such as scrolling to a particular line).

+Here are the main modes in Vim:
+1. Normal Mode
+2. Insert Mode
+3. Command Mode
+4. Visual Mode

 ----
 ## Check version of Vim